ttebify/vue-file-upload-demo/README.md

 # Vue File Upload with Express Backend

-This project demonstrates a basic setup for uploading files using Vue.js with the Vue File Upload component, Composition API and ImageKit Vue.js SDK.
+This project demonstrates a basic setup for uploading files using Vue.js with the **Vue File Upload component**, **Composition API** and **ImageKit Vue.js SDK**.
 It has an Express.js backend server.
 The Vue component allows users to select and upload files to the server, and the server handles the file uploads.

 <img width="858" alt="Screenshot 2023-10-13 at 09 44 05" src="https://github.com/ttebify/vue-file-upload-demo/assets/86431009/b322dc45-7ea1-4899-a8b0-2b3644150da5">